csx11/CS26L-Final-Laboratory-Examination/README.md

 Start building your vocabulary in the "Vocabulary" tab

+Note:
+Use Microsoft Visual Studio Code
-Note: The application will automatically create a user.db SQLite database file in the same directory to store your data.
+Install SQLite by alexcvzz Extension (recommended) Automatically create a user.db SQLite database file in the same directory to store data.
+Delete pycache before runnning main.py
+Turn off dark mode